How Often (and Why) You Should Rotate Your Tires

-Rotating your car's tires may not seem like a huge deal compared other common car maintenance tasks, but it's actually important for your overall safety.
+Rotating your car's tires may not seem like a big deal compared other common car maintenance tasks, but it's actually hugely important for your overall safety.

-Unless a mechanic tells you to rotate your tires, have you really thought about getting it done?
+Have you ever really thought about rotating your tires unless a mechanic told you to directly?
 Probably not.
 Rotating your tires doesn’t seem like a crucial car fix compared to changing your oil, but it should be something you regularly consider.
-Finally, we’ll answer how often should you rotate your tires.

 When to Rotate Tires

-It’s been reported that tire rotations should be happening every 5,000 to 7,500 miles.
+It’s been reported that tires should be rotated every 5,000 to 7,500 miles.
 Your car’s manual should let you know the exact amount of miles recommended for your car’s tire rotation.
-Now maybe this seems like too often (or not enough) in your opinion.
-But before you completely ride it off, there are a few things to consider.
+That frequency might seem excessive.
+But before you completely write it off, there are a few things to consider:

 Why Should You Have Your Tires Rotated?

-Tire rotations need to happen to make sure your tires are wearing evenly.
-Certain tires are exposed to particular angles of a road, which can cause uneven wear and tread.
-If they aren’t rotated, your car could drive unevenly altogether.
+Tire rotations need to happen frequently to ensure that your tires are wearing evenly.
+Over time, your different tires are exposed to specific angles of the road, which causes uneven wear on the treads.
+If they aren’t rotated, your car could eventually drive unevenly altogether.
 This is especially important for balanced handling.
 If your car’s tires have different levels of tread (typically the back will have more than the front), than you are going to experience difficulty in an emergency situation (like wet or frozen roads).

 Tires can also experience tire cupping, which happens when there’s uneven wear and tear on the tire’s surface.
 It’s pretty easy to spot; if your tire has uneven patterning and smoother surfaces, that’s an easy sign of tire cupping.
 Tire cupping can cause noises and rumbling sounds that aren’t pleasant to listen to while driving.
 Consistent tire rotation, however, can avoid this annoyance.
 Here’s how to properly check your tire’s tread.